 Job Outlook and Salary Statistics

-The BLS predicts that available positions for motorboat technicians and other related service technicians will increase by 5% between 2012 and 2022.
+The BLS predicts that available positions for motorboat technicians and other related service technicians will increase by 3% between 2014 and 2024.
 Although the rate of growth is slow, the BLS noted that as motorboat engines become more technologically advanced, consumers will require the services of trained technicians on a more regular basis.
-In 2013, the BLS indicated that the average annual salary for motorboat technicians and other related service technicians was $37,430.
-Motorboat technicians who earned the highest average annual salaries during that year, per the BLS, worked in the following states: Connecticut; New Jersey; Massachusetts; Maryland; and, Alaska.
+In 2015, the BLS indicated that the average annual salary for motorboat technicians and other related service technicians was $39,500.
+Motorboat technicians who earned the highest average annual salaries during that year, per the BLS, worked in the following states: Connecticut, Washington, Rhode Island, New Jersey, and Massachusetts.